Arkhan Kaka

-Arkhan Kaka Putra Purwanto (born 2 September 2007) is an Indonesian professional footballer who plays as a forward for Liga 1 club Persis Solo and the Indonesia national team.
+Arkhan Kaka Putra Purwanto (born 2 September 2007) is an Indonesian professional footballer who plays as a forward for Super League club Garudayaksa and the Indonesia national team.

 In 2024, Arkhan was named by English newspaper The Guardian as one of the best players born in 2007 worldwide.

 Club career

 Persis Solo

 Arkhan joined a Liga 1 club Persis Solo on 1 February 2022.
 Before he joined Persis Solo, he started his football career at SSB Tunas Muda Blitar.
 Then, he had time to strengthen Bhayangkara FC at the Elite Pro Academy U-16 2022.
 He became one of club's top scorers.

 He made his first-team debut on 4 April 2023 after replacing Irfan Bachdim in the 70th minute, which ended 3–1 defeat against Persib Bandung at Pakansari Stadium.
 At just 15 years old, he was recorded as the youngest player in the Indonesian league history from 1994 to 2023.